Many business deals are carried out on a ‘handshake agreement’ (a verbal agreement...

 In order to provide our services it may sometimes be necessary to engage the services of a third party, such as an expert in another profession, a barrister or foreign lawyer, in order to progress our contract with you.
 Where we engage third party suppliers to provide services that involve processing your personal information provided by us, this processing will be on our behalf and carried out in accordance with our instructions and this policy.

-When advising you in relation to Financial Services your data may be combined with the data of a third party insurance provider or investment broker and the results may determine whether you are eligible for certain products and services.
+When advising you in relation to Financial Services your data may be combined with the data of a third party insurance or investment provider and the results may determine whether you are eligible for certain products and services.
 Processing your information in this way:

 - Means that third party suppliers of financial products could decline to offer terms or impose enhanced terms, which could increase the cost of certain products or services.